International maritime law: Principles that navigate the seas

 Flag state jurisdiction

 A key tenet of international maritime law is the concept of flag state jurisdiction.
 A vessel is subject to the laws and regulations of the country whose flag it flies, regardless of its location on the high seas.
-This principle underscores the importance of ship registration and highlights the responsibility of flag states to ensure that vessels meet international safety, environmental, and labor standards.
+This principle shows the importance of ship registration and highlights the responsibility of flag states to ensure that vessels meet international safety, environmental, and labor standards.
 Flag state jurisdiction also extends to matters of enforcement, investigation, and liability in case of maritime incidents.

 Environmental protection and sustainability